yangminz/cs-notes/os/understanding-the-linux-kernel.md

 So in kernel mode, with `rsp` value in CPU, we can get `thread_info`, and then `task_struct`.

+> Why we need this?
+Because when trap (from user to kernel, `int`), the kernel process only knows: the `esp` value from saved TSS, the `rip` from the IDT, trap handler entry point.
+Although the kernel process does not need to switch page table `%cr3`, but it need other information from `task_struct`.
+What we have now is: `esp, eip`, all other registers are zero or user data.
+One method is place the pointer of current `task_struct` as kdata, and at the entry point, assign this pointer to one register.
+But this is not good because it involes kernel page mapping.
+So the method is get `task_struct` directly from `kstack, %esp`. `%esp - 8KB + sizeof(thread_info)` is a constant operation, and will give the `task_struct` directly.

 #### The process lists

 `task_struct` are linked together.
 The head: Pid 0 **process 0 or swapper**